josepmartorell/BeautifulSoup4/README.md

 - License

 # Context
 This is the first of a series of four projects aimed at automating search and data collection tasks related to my city's business & travel agency.
 This initial work sets out to create a basis for addressing web scraping techniques at the professional level.
-Although Scrapy is almost always the favorite, bs4 has made my job much easier, since it has a way of managing XML information that is normally clear and easy to handle. :heart:
+Although Scrapy is almost always the favorite, bs4 has made my job much easier, since it has a way of managing XML information that is normally clear and easy to handle.

 # Manuals
 - [ ] *[Resource 1](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)*